luapower/glue/glue_design.md

 ## Semantics

-They follow the general [APIDesign] rules.
+They follow the general [api-design] rules.

 ### Objects vs glue